brow/aimedup.com/index.md

 We craft stories that drive change.

 A big idea can only spread to those ready to hear it.
-Utilizing strategic opinion research, we map audience mindset to hone the targeted messages that build movements.
+Utilizing strategic opinion research, we map audience mindsets and create targeted messages that build movements.

 We are a mission-driven communications firm focused on climate resiliency, community development and social justice.